DoHyeonYoo/TOPAS_MRCP/README.md

    A total of 3 files are required in the phantom folder such as *.ele, *node, and *material files.

-   You need to rename the file to MRCP.ele and MRCP.node
+   You must change the file name to MRCP.ele and MRCP.node.

 2. MRCPBinnedScorer.cc

-   Calculate the organ dose as deposited energy for each organ
+   Calculate the organ dose as deposited energy for each organ.